 Periodically, press releases to local newspapers are made highlighting various activities, program, or personnel.
-In some instances, names and/or photographs of students are used in the articles.
+In some instances, name and/or photographs of students are used in the articles.
 If you wish that your child's name or photograph not be used, please indicate this on the form provided at the back of the handbook and return it to the school office.

-Periodically, information regarding school activities is published on the district's and/or school web page.
+Periodically, information regarding school activities is published on the district's and/or school's web page.
 This information may include names of students for specific accomplishments, honors, etc. If you do not want your child's name/pictures on the school webpage, please indicate this on the form provided at the back of the handbook and return it to the school office.

-Also, there is a SLSD Internet Use Policy-Parent or guardian Permission form found online that gives your permission for your child to use the resources on the Internet, with supervision, in the classroom.
+Also, there is an SLSD Internet Use Policy-Parent or Guardian Permission Form found online that give your permission for your child(ren) to use the resources on the Internet, with supervision, in the classroom.

-RIGHTS & PERMISSIONS
+RIGHTS AND PERMISSIONS

-Family Education Rights and Privacy Act (FERPA)
+Family Educational Rights and Privacy Act (FERPA) Statute: 20 U.S.C.1232g.

-Statute: 20 U.S.C 1232g.
 Regulations: 34 CFR Part 99